Algorithmic Forecasting of Extreme Heat Waves: Summary and Conclusions

-We forecast extremely well for the Seattle area heat dome in late June of 2021 and for the Phoenix area heat dome in early July of 2023.
-The same predictors do well in both regions.
-Although the partial dependence plots are not identical in the two locations, a case can be made that they are qualitatively similar despite important differences in local climate, topography, research designs and data quality.
-And both sets of partial dependence plots also tend to be highly nonlinear.
-Still, more study sites surely are needed.
+Consistent with our extensive exploration of the data, the classification results in the Pacific Northwest and in the greater Phoenix area proved to be extremely accurate.
+Although the variable importance plots and partial dependence plots were not identical in the two locations, a case can be made that they are qualitatively similar despite important differences in local climate, topography, research designs and data quality.
+Still, many more study sites surely are needed, ideally with many more grid cells per site.

-Finally, even if our findings are robust, there are many steps between hand-tailored research procedures and production quality forecasting tools that can be routinely used to deliver accurate heat dome warnings sufficiently in advance.
-We do not discuss such matters in this paper.
-That would be premature.
+By taking genuine forecasting seriously, forecasting uncertainty had to be taken seriously as well.
+We capitalized thinking for nested conformal prediction sets that can provide guarantees of valid coverage even in finite samples as long as the calibration data are exchangeable.
+However, the manner in which the data were curated violated exchangeability.
+Future work can put true forecasting in play by not conditioning on the particular days in which extreme heat waves occurred.

+We acknowledged the issue of endogenous sampling, but argued that corrections for response variable imbalance are only part of the problem.
+The cost ratio of false negative and false positive classification errors is implicated as well.
+Sample imbalance and misclassification cost ratios are mathematically linked and could imply the need for an asymmetric loss function.
+We briefly considered some other options but currently lack the requisite information from a real policy setting having engaged stakeholders.
+To start the discussion, our results are based on within-subject designs that achieve adequate sample balance and a cost ratio of about 1 to 1.